diffkemp/diffkemp/README.md

 - [Linux kernel](docs/examples/linux_kernel.md): Example of using DiffKemp on the Linux kernel.

+## Why to use DiffKemp?

+- **Maintaining semantic stability**: There are functions whose behaviour should not change between versions.
+- **Efficiency in code review**: DiffKemp can reduce the amount of code that you will need to review manually by eliminating changes that do not impact the behaviour of the program.
+- **Detection of unintended side effects**: Comparing programs on a semantic level can detect subtle changes that might alter the program's behavior.
+- **Focus on critical functions**: You can specify a list of functions which you want to compare.
+- **Support for large and complex C projects** like Linux kernel, C standard libraries, cryptographic libraries, ...

 ## How does it work?

 The main focus of DiffKemp is high scalability, such that it can be applied to